gihanrv/rest_k8s/README.md

 <img width="398" alt="https_with_tls_selfsign" src="https://user-images.githubusercontent.com/29304495/199858719-9962da0a-9c2f-450b-a667-46f140701602.png">

 **setup.sh script will**
-1. Install kind if not exist in the host
+1. Install kind if it does not already exist on the host.
-2. Build the docker image with **rest_k8s:0.1**
+2. Create a Docker image with **rest k8s:0.1**.
-3. Load **rest_k8s:0.1** image into kind cluster
+3. Insert the **rest k8s:0.1** image into the kind cluster.
-4. Run kubernets manifest files to deploy webapplication , Nginx ingress controller , Ingress rules and Grafana agent for metrics/monitoring
+4. Deploy the web application, Nginx ingress controller, Ingress rules, and Grafana agent for metrics/monitoring using the Kubernetes manifest files.

 #### Tree View
 ```